-Sex is designed to bond the two.
-It is my belief that a portion of our energetic blueprint is left behind with every person with whom we have a sexual experience.
-If the ultimate goal is success for a future long-term partnership, doesn’t it make sense to keep all of oneself intact to bring into a future relationship, and not part ourselves out among many?
+I believe that a portion of our energetic blueprint is left behind with every person with whom we have a sexual experience.
+If the ultimate goal is a future long-term partnership, it makes sense that we would want to keep all of our parts home in order to bring them fully into a future relationship, not part ourselves out among many.

 “Sure he yells at me, but the sex is good.”
 “I know she wants my money more than me, but heck, if that gets me sex…” Neither of those are useful approaches to life-partnering.
-The chemical bond can make it (seem) so much easier to stay in an unsuitable relationship rather than cut ties and start over.
-The conscious dating approach would have you stay at a less intimate level with your dates until you are sure, yes, doubly sure, that the person you are choosing to have sex with is going to be around for a while, i.e. that you have agreed to mutual commitment – in both words and actions.
+It’s called settling.
+But the chemical bond makes it easier to stay in an unsuitable relationship rather than cut ties and start over.
+Better to stay at a less intimate level with your dates until you are sure, yes, doubly sure, that the person you are choosing to have sex with is going to be around for a while, i.e. that you have both agreed to mutual commitment – in both words and actions.

 Next post: View Three.
 Delaying gratification.
 An important relationship skill.